All posts

 When a non-resident LLC owner needs an ITIN

-Situation 1: US-source income at the individual level.
-If the non-resident earns income from US sources that is not flowing through the LLC — such as rental income from US property, royalties from US publishers, or consulting payments received directly (not through the LLC) — that income is reported on Form 1040-NR, which requires an ITIN.
+US-source income at the individual level.
+Rental income from US property, royalties from US publishers, consulting payments you received directly (not through the LLC).
+All of that goes on Form 1040-NR, which requires an ITIN.
+The digital nomad tax residency guide covers how these individual obligations interact with residency across jurisdictions.

-Situation 2: Tax treaty benefit claims.
-If the founder wants to claim a reduced withholding rate under a US tax treaty, Form W-8BEN requires a US taxpayer identification number.
-Without an SSN, the ITIN fills this role.
-The treaty benefit may reduce the 30% default withholding on certain income types (interest, dividends, royalties) to a lower rate or zero.
+Tax treaty benefit claims.
+To claim a reduced withholding rate under a US tax treaty, Form W-8BEN requires a US taxpayer identification number.
+Without an SSN, that means an ITIN.
+Treaty benefits can reduce the default 30% withholding on interest, dividends, and royalties to a lower rate or zero.

-Situation 3: Certain state tax filings.
-Some states require the individual member of an LLC to have a taxpayer identification number for state-level filings, even if the individual has no federal filing obligation at the individual level.
+Certain state tax filings.
+Some states require the individual LLC member to have a taxpayer identification number for state filings, even without a federal obligation at the personal level.

-Situation 4: Banking.
-Some US banks request the individual owner's SSN or ITIN as part of the LLC account opening process, in addition to the LLC's EIN.
-Mercury and Relay may request the owner's ITIN or passport number during their KYC (Know Your Customer) process.
+Banking.
+Some US banks ask for the owner's SSN or ITIN during the LLC account opening process, on top of the LLC's EIN.
+Mercury and Relay may request your ITIN or passport number as part of KYC.

 How to get an ITIN

-The ITIN application process is more involved than the EIN process.
+This process is more painful than the EIN.

 Step 2: Attach a federal tax return.
-The IRS issues ITINs only when the applicant has a US tax filing obligation.
-Form W-7 is submitted with the tax return that requires the ITIN (usually Form 1040-NR).
-There are limited exceptions where a tax return is not required (e.g., claiming treaty benefits via Form W-8BEN for third-party withholding).
+The IRS only issues ITINs when you have a US tax filing obligation.
+You submit Form W-7 with the return that requires the ITIN (usually Form 1040-NR).
+Limited exceptions exist, like claiming treaty benefits via Form W-8BEN for third-party withholding.

 Step 3: Provide identity documentation.
-The applicant must submit original documents or certified copies: passport (a passport alone satisfies the identity and foreign status requirement), or a combination of national ID, birth certificate, and foreign status documentation.
+Original documents or certified copies.
+A passport alone satisfies both the identity and foreign status requirement.
+Otherwise you need a combination of national ID, birth certificate, and foreign status docs.

 Step 4: Submit.
-Mail the Form W-7 + tax return + documents to: Internal Revenue Service, ITIN Operation, P.O.
+Mail everything to: Internal Revenue Service, ITIN Operation, P.O.
 Box 149342, Austin, TX 78714-9342.
-Alternatively, apply in person at an IRS Taxpayer Assistance Center or through a Certifying Acceptance Agent (CAA).
+Or apply in person at an IRS Taxpayer Assistance Center or through a Certifying Acceptance Agent (CAA).

 Processing time: 7-11 weeks by mail.
-In-person at a TAC or through a CAA can be faster.
+A TAC or CAA can be faster.

 📊